SpinningWing Logo

 Trim Systems

 Pilots have other tasks, in addition to controlling the flight path.
-They may need to check a map, talk to people or look for targets on the ground.
+They may need to check a map, talk to people, or look for targets on the ground.
 Hence, anything the control system can do to lessen pilot control workload is beneficial.
 This is what trim systems are made for.
 When a pilot achieves a desired flight state, say 80 knots cruise, he can engage a trim system to help maintain that state.
 The trim system will apply forces to hold the controls in the required position.
 They will apply an increasing force as any control deviates from the position.
 These forces are designed to reduce pilot workload without harming controllability.

 A pilot can deactivate the trim system at any time by pressing a force trim release (FTR) button, typically located on the control.
 Upon releasing the FTR button, the trim system reactivates at the new control position.
 The system can typically be deactivated indefinitely by pressing another button in the cockpit.